Vermont

 Vermont defines a data broker as a business that "knowingly collects and sells or licenses to third parties the brokered personal information of a consumer with whom the business does not have a direct relationship," according to 9 V.S.A.
 2430.

 The key phrase is "no direct relationship."
 If you buy something from a retailer and that retailer shares your data with a marketing partner, the retailer is not a data broker under Vermont law because you have a direct relationship with them.
-A data broker is a company that gathers your information from public records, online tracking, purchased datasets, and other indirect sources without ever interacting with you.
+A data broker is a company that gathers your information from public records, online tracking, purchased datasets, and other indirect sources without ever interacting with you directly.

-"Brokered personal information" includes computerized data elements organized for dissemination to third parties, such as your name, address, date of birth, Social Security number, and biometric data.
+"Brokered personal information" includes computerized data elements organized for dissemination to third parties, such as name, address, date of birth, Social Security number, and biometric data.

 Registration Requirements